 Side note: Wonder if Ruth and Boaz consummated their marriage before they were married?
 I believe Christoper R. Smith shared the truth in this blog post.
 The answer?
 No!
 Both of them had way more integrity, with a healthy fear of God to ever do that, even if they thought no one would know or even care.

 When God provided Boaz (with a future and a legacy), Ruth was humble and grateful for God’s providence.
 I’m sure like many of us, she didn’t want to walk down the wrong path and mess this up.

 Ruth didn’t trust in God in order to get something in return.
 She didn’t say, “‘Your God will be my God’ (Ruth 1:16)… only as long as He gives me the desires of my heart.”
 She didn’t know the outcome of her story nor did she have any examples, or her own story to read and want for herself.

-She just understood that God (and Naomi) was all that she had and all that she needed.
+She just understood that God and Naomi were all that she had and all that she needed.
 That was her future no matter what happened.
 That’s faith!
 Knowing that no matter how life turns out that not only will God provide and protect, but He’ll guide you to wherever you need to go.
 And where you need to be.

 Or who you need to be with.

 God didn’t bring Boaz into Ruth’s life while she was still married.
 It was after a time of mourning and God healed Ruth’s heart–remember that was after her public profession of faith–that Boaz was brought into her story.
 Also, God didn’t need a dating website or for Ruth to go seeking after “her Boaz” to create this beautiful, redemptive love story.
 God’s hand was in it from the beginning.
 And the same goes for your story!
 (And my story.)